GabrielRosace/ForzaCaste/endpoint_documentation.md

 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "SocketIO client is not connected" }` if the Socket.IO client socket is not connected to the server
 *   HTTP code 200 with this body `{ error: false, message: "Match joined as observator" }` if everything is ok
 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The specified match does not exist" }` if there is no match with the specified user as player
-*   HTTP code 400 with this body `{ statusCode: 400, errormessage: "Invalid request" }` if the value of he field `"type"` is incorrect
 *   HTTP code 400 with this body `{statusCode: 400, errormessage: "Bad Request"}` if type is not included in the request body
-*   HTTP code 404 with this body `{statusCode: 404, errormessage: "DB error"}` if an operation on the DB raise an error
+*   HTTP code 502 with this body `{statusCode: 502, errormessage: "DB error"}` if an operation on the DB raise an error
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation

 ### Below is an example of the body for this request, all specified fields are mandatory